 In recognition of the valuable skills our students gain, this course is accredited by the Chartered Institute of Marketing (CIM).
 Successfully completing the MSc Global Marketing confers Graduate Gateway status, taking you partway towards a professional CIM qualification.

-Alongside your formal classes, we arrange an extensive programme of guest speakers.
-Visitors from large multinational companies, small businesses and public sector organisations lead discussions on issues linked to their own businesses or past experiences.
+Guest speakers from large multinational companies, small businesses and public sector organisations lead regular discussions on issues linked to their own businesses or past experiences.

 You'll study a range of core modules which introduce key concepts in global marketing and international business.
-The Spring Term introduces emerging theories in digital and ethical marketing while optional modules allow you to specialise in brand management, or look into long-term marketing planning for services.
+The Spring Term introduces emerging theories in digital and ethical marketing, plus a choice of option modules that allow you to specialise in brand management, consumer behaviour, or long-term marketing planning for services.